Hugo-bot79/PHYS3116_Astrophysics-group-2/Assessment task meeting notes 1 - 25.9 abhi.md

 Hugo Chen: Option 1

 # What will be included in our assessment task.
-XingKun Feng:
+XingKun Feng: globular cluster

-Abhinaya Jeyandran:
+Abhinaya Jeyandran: angular momentum

-Hugo Chen:
+Hugo Chen: metallicity

 # First three lines of codes